NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Further questions

 1. In Remark \ref{engulf}, we get that, for any mixed $3$-manifold $M$, there exist a finite cover $M'$ of $M$ and a $\pi_1$-injective properly immersed subsurface $\Sigma\looparrowright M'$, such that $\pi_1(\Sigma)$ is not contained in any finite index subgroup of $\pi_1(M')$.
 We may ask whether taking this finite cover is necessary. \begin{question} For any mixed $3$-manifold $M$, whether there exists a $\pi_1$-injective (properly) immersed subsurface $\Sigma\looparrowright M$, such that $\pi_1(\Sigma)$ is not contained in any finite index subgroup of $\pi_1(M)$? \end{question}

-2. None of the results in this paper cover the case of compact (arithmetic) hyperbolic $4$-manifolds, since they neither contain $M_1\cup_{\gamma} M_2$ as a singular submanifold, nor contain a $\mathbb{Z}^2$ subgroup (and a mixed $3$-manifold group as a subgroup).
+2. None of the results in this paper cover the case of compact (arithmetic) hyperbolic $4$-manifolds, since they neither contain $M_1\cup_{\gamma} M_2$ as a singular submanifold, nor contain a $\mathbb{Z}^2$ subgroup (or a mixed $3$-manifold group as its subgroup).

 One possible approach for compact (arithmetic) hyperbolic $4$-manifolds is to study the group of $M_1\cup_{S}M_2$ with $M_1$ and $M_2$ being compact arithmetic hyperbolic $3$-manifolds, with $S$ being a hyperbolic surface embedded in both $M_1$ and $M_2$.
 In this case, the edge group is a closed surface group, which is much more complicated than $\mathbb{Z}$ or $\mathbb{Z}^2$.
 The method in this paper seems do not work directly in this case.
 Even if it works (under some clever modification), the nonseparable (finitely generated) subgroup constructed by this method would be infinitely presented.